Hong Kong’s largest video billboard, Causeway Bay, shot from the back of a tram. – January 2023.

 I am a professor at the Hong Kong Baptist University’s School of Communication, writing on media and politics.
 You can contact me via the form at the bottom of my bio page.

-Depolarising Democracy (working title) looks at how projects around the world are trying to transcend “us-them” divides through innovative media and communication processes that connect communities and construct more inclusive publics in divided societies.
-The book, for Polity, will gather lessons from co-governance institutions, peace-building journalism, public service media, university campuses, deliberative polling exercises, and blueprints for a digital public sphere.
+Fighting Polarisation: Shared Communicative Spaces in Divided Democracies looks at how projects around the world are trying to transcend “us-them” divides through innovative media and communication processes that connect communities and construct more inclusive publics in divided societies.
+It will be published by Polity Press in 2025.

 Hate speech regulation in Asia.
 I am writing a chapter on this topic for the Oxford Handbook of Hate Speech, edited by Eric Heinze, Tom Herrenberg et. al. I will show how, in the absence of strong equality protections, hate speech laws in many Asian jurisdictions end up being abused by dominant groups to sharpen oppression of vulnerable communities.